mozilla/addons-server/docs/topics/api/accounts.rst

     permission to set notification preferences on accounts other than your own.

 This endpoint allows account notifications to be set or updated.
 The request should be a dict of `name`:True|False pairs.
-Any number of notifications can be changed; only non-mandatory notifications can be changed - attempting to set a mandatory notification will be ignored.
+Any number of notifications can be changed; only non-mandatory notifications can be changed - attempting to set a mandatory notification will return an error.

 .. http:post:: /api/v3/accounts/account/(int:user_id|string:username)/notifications/